dmidlo/histdata.com-tools/docs/national-accounts-semantics.md

 their immediate predecessor and become visible only from their availability time.

+## U.S. Gross Domestic Product archive

+The GDP specialization reconstructs 318 official BEA release occurrences from the fourth-quarter 1999 advance estimate through the second estimate for second-quarter 2026.
+Its one headline concept is real GDP, seasonally adjusted, annualized quarter-over-quarter percent change.
+The 107 advance, 105 second/preliminary, and 106 third/final estimates remain separate stage identities.

+Every second or final estimate compares with the immediately preceding stage for the same quarter.
+Every advance estimate compares the prior quarter's last published value with the value printed in the new artifact, exposing 17 concurrent annual/comprehensive-update revisions.
+Across all stages, 192 of 318 comparison lineages change numerically.
+The final third-quarter 1999 PDF anchors the first prior-quarter comparison, and the official March 2001 PDF supplies the exact embargo header omitted from its imported HTML page.

+The source's irregular evidence remains explicit.
+Fourth-quarter 2018 and third-quarter 2025 each omit the standard second-stage publication after a federal shutdown.
+The archive lists two advance releases one day before their artifact headers, and five releases print EST/EDT abbreviations inconsistent with their dates.
+The parser preserves those lexical values while the artifact header and `America/New_York` control occurrence time.
+It also retains the corrected July 2000 advance artifact and 15 title-declared historical updates.
+The 18-page archive inventory, one bounded current-release supplement, all 318 release hashes, and both supporting PDF hashes replay deterministically.

 ## Published and derived growth

 Source-published growth takes precedence.
 When it is genuinely unavailable,